hpssjellis/j00-everything-but-the-kitchen-sink-pgb-helloworld/README.md

 ************************************************************************************************************

 ###Disclaimer: I spend my time getting complex things working in simple ways.
 I have no idea if I am doing anything correctly so please beware if you use my work.
-If you like this App and can hum, play or sing please help the musically illiterate, use a flash capable computer to add your favorite song at http://www.rocksetta.com      twitter @rocksetta
+If you like this App and can hum, play or sing, please help the musically illiterate, use a flash capable computer to add your favorite song at http://www.rocksetta.com      twitter @rocksetta